UEFA Regions' Cup preliminary round latest | UEFA Regions' Cup

 Article body

-The 2024/25 UEFA Regions' Cup begun with the first preliminary round group, starting on Monday 20 May.
+The 2024/25 UEFA Regions' Cup begun with the two preliminary round groups, the first of which has been won by debutants Albania Amateur.

 In all, 36 teams will take part in qualifying, with Malta and San Marino fielding national amateur teams and the rest represented by regional selections that win their country's qualifying competitions.
-The teams from the 30 entering associations with the highest competition coefficients begin in the intermediate round, with the other six taking part in the preliminary round to fill the remaining two intermediate round slots.
+The teams from the 30 entering associations with the highest competition coefficients were entered straight into the intermediate round, with the other six taking part in the preliminary round to fill the remaining two intermediate round slots.

-The first preliminary round group runs until Sunday.
-In that group, hosts Albania Amateur are the first entrants from that country, while Vayk represent Armenia, who last sent a team in 2010/11.
+The first preliminary round group ran in May.
+In that group, hosts Albania Amateur were the first entrants from that country, and finished first ahead of Vayk representing Armenia, who last sent a team in 2010/11.
+Albania will now compete in intermediate round Group 5 in Bosnia and Herzegovina in August.

-The winners of the two preliminary round groups advance to compete the intermediate round line-up.
-The eight intermediate round group winners will qualify for the finals – to be held, in principle, in the first two weeks of either June or July 2025 and hosted by one of the qualifiers.
+The winners of the other preliminary round group in Georgia will compete the intermediate round line-up.
+The eight intermediate round group winners, to be decided between 31 July and 4 November, will qualify for the finals – to be held, in principle, in the first two weeks of either June or July 2025 and hosted by one of the qualifiers.

 This is the 13th edition.
 The 12th edition was won in June 2023 by Spanish hosts Galicia, who beat FA of Belgrade of Serbia in the final.